 And it does feel like an upgrade

-Aside from the overall looks and aesthetics, the Ignition 2.0 definitely is an upgraded version of the Exposure.
+Aside from the overall looks and aesthetics, Ignition 2.0 definitely is an upgraded version of Exposure.

 It offers a more pleasant seating experience

 Let’s start with the mesh material.
-One of the reasons why the Ignition 2.0 is catching eyes is because of a different type of mesh material.
+One of the reasons why Ignition 2.0 is catching the eye is because of a different type of mesh material.
 It feels very different from the one that the brand used in the cheaper unit.

 When you sit on the Exposure, you can tell that this will provide a very firm seat.
 And even if you do favor firm support, we really do not recommend using it for more than 5 hours.
 The seat doesn’t get any softer after a few uses either.
 So if you’ve been sitting on the Exposure for 5 hours or more, your butt can go numb,